AdarshSingh-ASR/WebSentinel/README.md

 ## 🎯 Overview

-WebSentinel is a comprehensive web testing platform that leverages AI to automate website testing and analysis.
-It combines the power of browser automation with intelligent AI agents to provide detailed insights into web application behavior.
+WebSentinel is a comprehensive web testing platform that leverages Portia AI's agent framework to automate website testing and analysis.
+It combines the power of browser automation with intelligent, controllable AI agents to provide detailed insights into web application behavior.

 ### Key Capabilities